CodeWithJV/open-holochain-curriculum/slides/building-blocks.md

 <v-clicks>

-**migrating between networks is poss/ble but expensive and non-trivial**
+**migrating between networks is possible but expensive and non-trivial**

 **deterministic compilation of integrity code is important (and hard)**